-Scooter turns slugger, ties MLB record with 4 homers
+Scooter Turns Slugger, Ties MLB Record With 4 Homers

 No major leaguer had ever gotten five hits, four homers and 10 RBIs in a game, according to the Elias Sports Bureau.
 Gennett’s 17 total bases also were a club record.

-“He had a career night, a great night,” said Adam Wainwright (6-4), who gave up Gennett’s second career grand slam.
-“Guys do that now and then.
+“He had a career night, a great night,” said Adam Wainwright (6-4), who gave up “Guys do that now and then.
 He almost beat us by himself tonight.”

 Sure did.
 And he was the most unlikely player on the roster to power his way into history.